glasserc/ethan-wspace/README.rst

   there is no need to display whitespace specially, and no highlighting is added.

+``ethan-wspace`` does this at a granular level for different kinds of whitespace problems: tabs, newlines at end of file, trailing whitespace.
+The categories of whitespace that are cleaned will be maintained by cleaning on save, and the ones that are dirty will be highlit.

 It looks like this:

 .. image:: screenshot.png